You Actually Have Way More Time Off Than You Think

 How to travel more and keep your leave.

-104 weekend days + 12 public holidays = 116 days of no work each year.
-Just let that sink in for a while.
+Just let this time off equation sink in for a while: 104 weekend days + 12 public holidays = 116 days of no work each year.
+And that doesn’t account for annual leave, either.

 For the mathematicians out there, that means for 33% of our working lives, we’re actually on holiday.
-If that’s not enough of a slap across the face, this figure doesn’t even include your entitled annual leave, evenings during the working week (perfect for 5-9 adventures) or unpaid holiday, but we’ll come to those later.
+If that’s not enough of a slap across the face.
+Then you can account for annual leave, evenings during the working week (perfect for 5-to-9 adventures) or unpaid holiday… but we’ll come to those later.

 It’s quite a startling fact to swallow isn’t it?
 It’s up to us, though, to recognise this gaping holiday hole in our lives and fill it with as much experience as humanly possible.
 Once we do this, the possibilities suddenly become endless.
 It’s also been scientifically proven that having a holiday scribbled into your calendar makes you a happier human, so in order to spend your days chirpier than a seagull with a french fry, surely we all need to season our calendars with bucket loads of mini-holidays rather just one big overseas trip?